Cairi-S/tom-poulson-2/README.md

 ### FEATURES

 The **header** for each page will be conventional with the logo in the top left hand corner and navigation bar to the right.
 Both the desktop and mobile displays will feature the musicians name in the header - the tablet will not.
-The header will be static at the top of every page.
+The navigation menu will feature a dropdown menu to link to different elements of the website.

-The **footer** for each page will include copyright information on the left and links the the musicians social media centered (desktop) and to the right shown by icons.
+The **footer** for each page will include links to the the musicians social media using icons on the right and to the left copyright information will be displayed.

-When you **hover** over a clickable link in the navbar or on the webpage the text will change color and increase in size.
+When you **hover** over a clickable link in the navbar or on the webpage the text and background color will invert to be clear on where your cursor is placed.

-The Home, Teacher and Contact pages will feature a different **Hero images** aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response toward the site and the musician.
+The Home, Teacher and Contact pages will feature different **Hero images** aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response toward the site and the musician.

 #### Home